Names Of Army Vehicles

 Joint Light Tactical Vehicles during operational deployment

-The JLTV-A2 incorporates enhanced armor protection and improved powertrain components based on feedback from units deployed overseas.
-Oshkosh Defense delivered the vehicles to Fort Liberty in North Carolina, where crews will begin training on the updated systems.
+The A2 variant rolls in with enhanced armor protection and improved powertrain components.
+These changes came directly from feedback collected from units deployed overseas.
+Oshkosh Defense shipped the vehicles to Fort Liberty in North Carolina, where crews are now getting trained on the updated systems.

 Key Improvements